Assessment and Retrieval Testing

 • Testing key vocabulary aloud

-• Short, repeated revision sessions rather than cramming
+• Short, frequent revision sessions rather than cramming

 Why This Matters